ndrakos/blog/_posts/2020-02-13-Adding_Scatter.md

 The values look very similar between $$\log v_{\rm peak}=2$$ to $$2.4$$.
 After that, mine isn't as flat.
 This could be part of the reason my plot for how the scatter maps does not match.

+## What's Next

-**Next step:** Use a parameterized halo mass function, see if this helps.
+Use a parameterized halo mass function, see if this helps.